Covid 19 coronavirus: Mum left angry, frustrated after 3 teen children booted off overloaded flight

 The children, aged 10, 14 and 15, were among a group of 11 passengers who were removed from an Air New Zealand flight on Saturday, just before take-off.

-Brisbane based Atareta Wilson told the Herald the first she knew her upset children weren't coming home was when her oldest rung her from the tarmac at Auckland Airport.
+Brisbane based Atareta Wilson told the Herald the first she knew her upset children weren't coming home was when her oldest rang her from the tarmac at Auckland Airport.

 "As soon as they were leaving the plane my son rang me and said this is what's happening and I said 'I want to talk to someone'."